Wednesday, December 30, 2020

 against coarse, mummified clay.

-it could disappear, flee to blink.
+it could flee in a blink,

-gone to some nowhere
+disappeared to some nowhere,

-to slip the pluck of a kestrel.
+evading the pluck of a kestrel.

-other times the fence wizard
+the fence wizard

 sits like speckled dough,

-impossible to snatch
+impossible to snatch,

-could it though, at long last,
+might, at long last,

-choose the talons, as a sage
+to witness, as a sage might,

 such has always been